By metal detector

 Special powers to prevent serious violence

-Under section 72B of the Summary Offences Act 1953 (SA), a police officer of or above the rank of Superintendent may authorise other police officers to search people attempting to enter or leave an area (and their property) for a period of up to 24 hours if he or she has reasonable grounds to believe that:
+Under section 72B of the Summary Offences Act 1953 (SA), a police officer may search people (and the property in their possession) attempting to enter or leave an authorised area.
+A police officer of or above the rank of Superintendent may authorise an area for a period of up to 24 hours if he or she has reasonable grounds to believe that:

 - an incident of serious violence involving a group or groups of people may take place in the area; and